Homelessness and Addiction: How are the two related?

 There are many stereotypes and stigmas pertaining to those who are homeless.
 Many people tend assume that they’re all drug addicts or alcoholics.
 While that’s not the case, there’s a strong correlation and relationship between the two groups.
 It’s probably not surprising to learn that people who have desceneded deep into the abysss of addiction eventually end up on the streets.
 It makes sense, right?
 If you’re solely focused on that next fix, you’re probably not spending your money on rent and bills.
 Sooner or later, even after using up favors from friends and family, you’ll be on the street.
 The problem here is that the process of going from casual drug user/drinker to broke, destitute and homeless can take years, or even decades.
 Addicts become master manipulators over time.
 They learn how to exploit kindness and weakness in every living human they come in contact with – friends, family, spouses, priests/pastors, etc. To an addict, anything that gives them what they want in that moment requires doing whatever it takes to make that happen.
 If you’re looking for the answer tto “the chicken or the egg” question, researchers have made a clear discovery.
 According to the National Coalition for the Homeless, addiction can be both a cause and a result of homelessness.
 To further complicate matters, mental illness is often an underlying cause of addiction and, therefore, homelessness as well.
 This fact makes negative stereotypes about addiction and homelessness all the more ill-founded

 In most cases, homelessness is a temporary circumstance – not a permanent condition.
 It does not encapsulate who people are.
 So, from that perspective, the number of people who are homeless is very fluid – not static, as often naively thought.
 This population is determined through a snapshot in time.
 Actually, defining who is “homeless” can vary considerably, depending on the source and context used.
 But generally, the homeless are those who “lack a fixed, regular, and adequate night-time residence.”
 It’s probably safe to say that no one wants to be homeless.
 For addicts however, every single thing that should matter no longer matters when you’re craving substances.
 Being homeless might be an “acceptable” consequence of the 24 hour a day quest to abuse substances.
 For those people who have or had jobs and suffered a financial hardship that left them homeless, studies show that the simple act of being homeless can fuel an addiction.
 A person who is broke, homeless, depressed and surrounded by substances abusers can succumb to the temptation of using them as a suppressor to help them cope with their anguish.
 At that point, it can turn into a vicious cycle.
+If you know of someone stricken with addiciton send them to a rehab near Anaheim or addiction treatment in Santa Ana who specialize in addiciton treatment and have effective ways of treating those facing homelessness and addiction.

 Here in Orange County, California, we had a huge encampment near the Angels’ baseball stadium.
 You’ve probably seen stories about on social media or in the news.
 What started off as a nice bike trail turned into a no-go zone for citizens as addicts setup a “homeless” camp on city property.
 What ensued was a vicious battle between local residents and homeless addicts.
 Eventually, everyone agreed (thankfully) that those among them who wanted help should be provided help.
 There were about 1,700 people in the camp.
 A civil rights lawsuit filed in late January eventually led the county to offer 30-day motel stays to about 700 people, along with assessments of their needs.
 It now has engaged the entire county in considering next steps on emergency shelters, transitional and permanent housing, and how to deal with transients who disrupt communities.